Frequently asked questions

 • Email and phone number - Your contact details are used to reach you for any important communications about our product.

-• ID documents and selfies - Used for ID verification.
+• Identity documents and selfies - Used for ID verification.

-• Emails for monitoring - We share the hashed version of your email with our service partners who help us alert you if your email has appeared in a data breach until you delete your account.
+• Emails for monitoring - We share the hashed version of your email with our service partners who help us alert you if your email has appeared in a data breach.

-• Name, date of birth and address - We share your name, date of birth and address with our service partners who help us report any ID alerts until your subscription ends or you delete your account.
+• Name, date of birth, and address - We share your name, date of birth, and address with our service partners who help us report identity or credit checks.

 Can someone else monitor me if they have my data?

-For ID alerts, monitoring an identity requires a successful identity verification check which requires validating an Australian Driver's License or Australian Passport, accompanied by a selfie.
+Setting up Truyu Alerts or your free identity protection scan requires a successful identity verification check which involves validating an Australian driver's licence or Australian passport accompanied by a selfie.

-For data breach alerts, any email added for monitoring will be sent a verification code.
+For Email Leaks, any email added for monitoring will be sent a verification code.
 You will need this verification code to start monitoring.

-Why am I seeing ID usage alerts from the past?
+Why am I seeing Identity Check Alerts from the past?

 Truyu sends you an in-app notification when a credit file event is detected on your Experian credit file.
-There are two types of Credit File Alerts that Truyu provides you:
+There are two types of Credit Activity Alerts that Truyu provides you:

 1. Your credit file was accessed – when a business views your credit file, usually indicating that you have applied for an account, service, or financial product.